DemirTonchev/yeabm25/README.md

 ```

 This work is inspired(and uses some code and ideas) by this great package - https://github.com/dorianbrown/rank_bm25/tree/master.
-The main focus is creating document and query vectors (sparse vectors support - soon(hopefully not "Blizzard soon")).
+The main focus is creating document and query vectors (supports sparse vectors).
 Then using the vectors with your favourite Vector DB.

 How to get the document and query vectors:
 ```python